Navigate your own path

 Career Counselling appointments are 50 minutes and are scheduled through OSCARplus (under Appointments).

-To help you sort it out, try the career information databases to start your career research and then talk to professionals in the field or mentors to provide a more personalized look at the occupation or industry of interest.
-You can explore with your strengths and interests to guide you or you can explore with curiosity and learn from others’ career stories.
-You might also find it helpful to set up an informational interview or take part in a work-integrated learning experience to explore and learn more about your options with your degree.
+To start your career research, try career information databases and then talk to professionals in the field to provide a more personalized look at the occupation or industry.
+Explore with curiosity and learn from others’ career stories.
+You might also find it helpful to set up an informational interview or take part in an applied workplace learning experience to explore and learn more about your options with your degree.

 Getting lost in Google?
 Go beyond Google and use focused and reliable career information databases to learn about occupations and education paths.